 - Completed online application form with a $50 non-refundable application fee

-- Detailed resume describing employment history, listing dates, and responsibilities, highlighting leadership and accomplishments of all positions held, as well as academic institutions attended
+- Detailed resume describing employment history, highlighting leadership and accomplishments of all positions held, as well as academic institutions attended

 - Two letters of recommendation: letters from immediate supervisors, past and present, are most appropriate